 Olive Oil Poached Wild Sockeye Salmon ‘w’ Citrus Butter Spinach

-Holy shit is that the longest title for a Stay@Home blog yet?
+Is that the longest title for a Stay@Home blog yet?
 Must be.
-Holy cow.
 Sounds all Chef-like haha.
 Love it.
 ChillaxBBQ Stay@Home Recipes #36 – Olive Oil Poached Wild Sockeye Salmon ‘w’ Citrus Butter Spinach was a bloody cracker for dinner tonight.
 I did do two other dishes as well, so I’ll ping those as side-dishes in here for you.
 Surprise…

 The Alaska Guys got the creative juices flowing with their amazing Wild Sockeye Salmon, & Alaskan Prawns that were in my jamboree box I bought recently. & thanks to Orca Marketing, I had another Wagyu Sirloin in the fridge – something special for Jude Jude.